rwgen1/rwgen/docs/examples.rst

 Examples
 ========

-Outline examples and explanations of the rainfall model and weather generator are given on the :doc:`rainfall-workflow` and :doc:`weather-workflow` pages.
+For outline examples and explanations, see the rainfall model :doc:`rainfall-workflow` and weather generator :doc:`weather-workflow` pages.

 More detailed examples are provided primarily as Jupyter notebooks.
 These notebooks contain relatively detailed explanations of the examples/code and provide a more interactive way of trying things out.

-The examples can be found in the ``examples`` folder within the RWGEN root folder (e.g. ``rwgen-0.0.0``).
+The examples can be found in the ``examples`` folder within the RWGEN root folder (e.g. ``rwgen-0.0.3``).

 .. note::